ermiasgelaye/sql-challenge/README.md

 ## 3. Data Analysis
 After completing the importing process the following analysis performed:

-1. List the following details of each employee: employee number, last name, first name, sex, and salary
+1. The code to list the following details of each employee: employee number, last name, first name, sex, and salary

 ```SELECT employees.emp_no, employees.last_name, employees.first_name, employees.sex, salaries.salary
 FROM employees